TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 …People who accept that they have mental illness may feel driven to conform to an image of incapacity and worthlessness, becoming more socially withdrawn and adopting a disabled role.
 As a result, their symptoms may persist, and they may become dependent on treatment providers and others…This view is supported by an early study of people with serious mental illness, which found that those who accept that they have a mental illness *(not the label) and have a sense of mastery over their lives *(an internal locus of control) have the best outcomes.
 However, those who accept the label of mental illness, i.e., *identify with it, tend to have lower self-esteem and an external locus of control, and those who find the mental illness label to be most stigmatizing have the weakest sense of mastery.
 Thus, internalised stigma undermines the possibility that insight *(accepting the label) will lead to good outcomes. (* This mark denotes inserted text for clarification purposes).

-What “The Recovery Protocol Breakthrough” injects for the first time is a regenerative practice that counters the erosion of an individual’s recovery psychology (recovery mindset) tied to medication failure, especially for those attached to the label of mental illness in a stigmatizing way.
-However, by leveraging the resource capacity of a person, empowerment is cultivated and exercised by,
+What “The Recovery Protocol Breakthrough” injects for the first time is a regenerative practice that counters the erosion of an individual’s recovery psychology (recovery mindset) tied to medication failure by leveraging the resource capacity of a person through,

 1) focusing on what is going right in a person’s life

-3) addressing the hurdles to recovery by diminishing their stress weight and visibility
+3) addressing the hurdles to recovery to diminish their felt stress and weight

-4) softening and loosening the strength of attachment to the label of mental illness
+4) weakening and distancing one’s attachment to the mental illness

 What is Recovery?

-“Personal Recovery” can be defined as a transformational personal shift in mindset where the individual transitions from “Illness Centered Living,” an unrecovered position, towards “Person-Centered Living,” where the individual, and not the illness, is at the “Helm” of one’s life.
-(See Terms and Definition, fuller definition)
+A “Personal Recovery” can be defined as a transformative personal shift in mindset where the individual transitions from “Illness-Centered Living,” an unrecovered position, towards “Person-Centered Living,” where the individual, and not the illness, is at the “Helm” of one’s life.

-For individuals feeling pinned under the weight of their mental illness (depression: anxiety disorders), applying the recovery protocol breathes life into treatment and recovery, transforming “psychiatric surviving” into “personal thriving.”
+For individuals feeling pinned under the weight and stress of their mental illness, like depression and anxiety disorders, this is debilitating enough, but when “medication non-responsiveness” is enduring, the light of hope can dim greatly.
+This recovery protocol can breathe life into treatment and recovery, transforming “psychiatric surviving” into “personal thriving.”

 -The quality of one’s recovery mindset or psychology can either hinder or enhance recovery outcomes.

-Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, and values connected to elevating “Agency” (A) and “Hopefulness” (H).
+Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, foods, movement, sleep, and values connected to elevating “Agency” (A) and “Hopefulness” (H).
 This focus produces a regenerative impact on one’s mental health.
-Such a strength-based approach is opposite to the traditional problem-driven- deficit-fixing approach.
+In addition, the strength-based approach, being the opposite of the traditional problem-driven, deficit-fixing approach, includes the relevance of nutrients, foods, movement, and sleep to further build a stronger sense of self for the person with the individual’s hardware of the Soul.

 To date, the chemical route (medications), as the first line of treatment, is leaving people with protracted (without relief) depression and anxiety disorders in a state of “treatment suspension” until a new “Pill” or combination thereof comes on board.
-Without building a stronger recovery capacity, the opportunity to shift from living an illness-centered position towards a person-led position, for many, becomes an elusive dream.
+Without building a stronger recovery capacity, the opportunity to shift from living an illness-centered position towards a person-led position, for many, becomes an elusive dream as they await a magic pill.
 However, by applying the program, a window in a person’s life can open where recovery can begin to take flight.

 – The “Pill” addresses the chemistry of the psychiatric illness and not the psychology of recovery-

-Citizen Psychiatry advocates for including a “recovery first policy” in the Meeting Room of a provider, acting as a co-partner.
-For consumers, the ill effects of poor medication gains are psychiatrically called “treatment resistance.”
-Unfortunately, people languishing with “treatment resistance” tend to find their recovery psychology degrading over time the longer this condition is in existence.
-For many consumers, the adverse impact of “treatment resistance” tends to produce a sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowerment where a strong sense of “Agency” with “Hopefulness” (AH) is held.
+Citizen Psychiatry advocates for including a “recovery first policy” in the Meeting Room of a provider, acting as a co-partner to their services.
+For consumers, the medical community in psychiatry looks at poor medication response as “medication resistance.”
+Unfortunately, people languishing with this form of treatment resistance, as stated, tend to find their recovery psychology degraded over time the longer this condition is in existence.
+For many consumers, the adverse impact tends to produce an increasing sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowerment where a strong sense of “Agency” with “Hopefulness” (AH) is held.
+This program’s purpose is geared towards building a stronger sense of “Agency” and “Hopefulness,” leading to greater self-empowerment.

-The mission of Citizen Psychiatry is to champion the consumer to introduce and implement the recovery program as a practice to complement not just psychiatric treatment but other service professionals in mental health who are working with people languishing with “treatment resistance”.
+The mission of Citizen Psychiatry is to champion the consumer to introduce and implement the recovery program as a practice to complement not just psychiatric treatment but other service professionals in mental health who are working with people languishing with “medication failure.”

 “We are all in this together.”